Zwogli/CI-CD-Exercise/README.md

 # Last deployment changed to ded01b27e5c785fb251150805308d3d0f8117387.
 ```

-## CI/CD Practice with none Framework on Windows
+## 3. CI/CD Practice with command prompt file

+In the first Step you must create a command prompt file in your project.
+There are differences depending on the operating system:

+### Linux / Mac shelscript

+Create a `up.sh` in your working-folder

+### Windows command prompt

-1. Create a `up.bat` in your working-folder
+Create a `up.bat` in your working-folder

-2. Open your `up.bat` file and write without @Rem:
+## 4. CI/CD Script

+Now you can open your command prompt file to add following script:

+> [!IMPORTANT]
+> To create a commit message we need a variable in git commit -m "".
+> Linux / Mac -> $git commit -m "$_"
+> Windows -> $git commit -m "%_"

 ```
-git pull                @Rem Pull your Repository git add .               @Rem Add all changes to your stage git commit -m "%*"      @Rem Write a commit message. %* is a Variable on Windows git push                @Rem Push your changes in your repository git ftp push            @Rem Update your ftp-server
+git pull
+git add .
+git commit -m "%*"
+git push
+git ftp push
 ```

+- $git pull Pull your Repository
+- $git add .
+Add all changes to your stage
+- $git commit -m "%_" Write a commit message. %_ is a Variable on Windows
+- $git push Push your changes in your repository
+- $git ftp push Update your ftp-server

 ## CI/CD Practice with Angular Framework on Windows